 1. Why did you decide to get breast implants?

 There are so many reasons why women choose to get breast implants.
 Getting your own personal rationale clear in your head will help others understand it from your perspective (if you choose to tell them).

 2. How long have you wanted to get breast implants?

 There’s no right or wrong answer to this.
 My experience is that most people have wanted breast implants for a number of years and that helps others understand this isn’t a decision you’ve made on a whim.

-3. What’s the best thing you’re imagining after your breast surgery?
+3. What’s the best thing you’re imagining after your breast augmentation?

 This links in with the first question.
 For me it was body confidence... filling out your clothes, wearing a bikini with confidence and feeling in proportion.
 I can promise you my expectations here were definitely realized!

 So, it’s all gone well... you’ve brought them up to speed and they’re totally on board.
 At this point it’ll all feel like a big relief no doubt.

 Enjoy this time communicating and opening up to this new person in your life.
 Hopefully they’ll get excited with you about what’s ahead and be a great source of support to help you through your recovery.

 But What If They’re Not On Board with Breast Impants?